Indian cricket team in Australia in 2003–04: 3rd Test

-Of the seven Australian wickets to fall, Kumble bagged four and had figures of 27–6–74–4.
+Of the seven Australian wickets to fall, Kumble took four and had figures of 27–6–74–4.
 Overall, Kumble took 51–8–176–6.
-His bowling effort was termed to be "lionhearted" and according to noted journalist Soumya Bhattacharya, he "bowled with great heart and skill...but also with great skill and guile in an overseas test match."
-Bhattacharya also commented upon the change of Kumble's stock ball, the googly, which he believed, now, was a wicket-taking weapon that can not only turn to the right hander, but also bounces.
+His bowling effort was termed "lionhearted" according to noted journalist Soumya Bhattacharya, he "bowled with great heart and skill...but also with great skill and guile in an overseas test match."
+Bhattacharya also commented upon the change of Kumble's stock ball, the googly, which he believed now was a wicket-taking weapon that can not only turn to the right hander, but also bounces.

 After Australia's innings ended for 558, the Indian openers had a task of batting out 11 overs more.
 But they lost their way soon.
 Aakash Chopra lost his wicket to Nathan Bracken, wrongly adjudged caught behind when the ball had only brushed his pads.
 Sehwag also got out, offering a catch, flicking Lee uppishly.
 Rahul Dravid and Sourav Ganguly(who came in place of Sachin Tendulkar) carried them through to the end of the day without any major mishaps, ending on 6 not out each respectively.